kasselhingee/sqreg-diagnostic-plots/README.md

 # qreg-diagnostic-plots
-Scripts to create diagnostic plots of stata sqreg fits.
+Scripts to create diagnostic plots of Stata `sqreg` fits.
 Initially created for the publication: Clayton, H., Hingee, K. L., Chancellor, W., Lindenmayer, D., van Dijk, A., Vardon, M., & Boult, C. (2024).
 Private benefits of natural capital on farms across an endangered ecoregion.
 Ecological Economics, 218, 108116. https://doi.org/10.1016/j.ecolecon.2024.108116.
 See the diagnostic plots in action in Appendix B of this publication.

 ## Background
-In ordinary least squares regression we often create residual plots to check that residuals have the correct behaviour (centered on zero and constant variance).
+In ordinary least squares regression we often create residual plots to check that residuals are centred around zero and have the same variance.
 If this is not the case then we must modify the model.

-For quantile regression of the Qth quantile, the equivalent is that the residuals should have a Qth quantile of zero.
+For quantile regression of the `Q`th quantile, the equivalent is that the residuals should have a `Q`th quantile of zero.
 An example graphic for checking this is created by the `cqcheck()` function in the `qgam` package (Fasiolo et al., 2021) for R.
 While Stata can do quantile regression, I could not find any methods to easily create a similar plot in Stata, thats what the scripts in this repository do.